nito-4s-na1/NEST/README.md

 # "local" is for Unix domain socket connections only
 − local all all ident
 + local all all trust
-+ local db名　ユーザ名 md5
++ local postgres　ユーザ名 md5
 # IPv4 local connections:
 − host all all 127.0.0.1/32 ident
 + host all all 127.0.0.1/32 trust